 Introduction to human anatomy and physiology.
 Emphasis on regions of the head and neck and the primary and permanent teeth.
-Laboratory exercises include: accurate scale drawings of all teeth except the permanent third molars; tooth carvings, coronal and root portions; and the four permanent teeth; maxillary central incisor, maxillary cuspid, maxillary first bicuspid, and mixillary first molar.
+Laboratory exercises include: accurate scale drawings of all teeth except the permanent third molars; tooth carvings, coronal and root portions; and the four permanent teeth; maxillary coronal incisor, maxillary cuspid, maxillary first bicuspid, and mixillary first molar.
 Lect.
 2 hrs., Lab.
-6 hrs., Total 8 hrs. per wk.
+6 hrs., Total 8 hrs., per wk.

-DENT 141 Dental Laboratory Technology 1
+DENT 141 Dental Laboratory Technology I (7 cr.)